 • Energy Access: ensure universal access to modern energy services, to include electricity and clean cooking facilities;

-• Renewable Energy: double the share of renewable energy in the world’s energy mix;
+• Renewable Energy: double the share of renewable energy in the world’s energy mix; and

 • Energy Efficiency: double the pace at which the world improves its energy efficiency.

-The initiative is comprised of a High-level Advisory Board, co-chaired by the Secretary General and President Jim Yong Kim of the World Bank, an Executive Committee, chaired by Chad Holliday, Chairman of Bank of America, and a Global Facilitation Team with Dr. Kandeh Yumkella, current Director General of UNIDO, serving as Special Representative and CEO.
+The initiative is comprised of an Advisory Board, co-chaired by the Secretary General and President Jim Yong Kim of the World Bank; an Executive Committee, chaired by Chad Holliday, Royal Dutch Shell and Bank of America Board of Directors; and a Global Facilitation Team based in Vienna led by Dr. Kandeh Yumkella and serving as Special Representative of the Secretary-General and CEO.